stellar/js-stellar-wallets/plans/sep8.md

   regulatedAssets,
 );

-// Parse transaction to check if involves regulated assets const needsApproval = approvalProvider.needsApproval(transaction);
+// Parse transaction to check if it involves regulated assets const needsApproval = checkIfTxInvolvesRegulatedAssets(transaction);
 if (!needsApproval) {
   // No approval needed so submit to the network submitPayment(transaction);